 Can DNA tests be done with just the father and child?

 When it comes to blood relatives, DNA testing can help deduce who a child’s parents are.
 Both parents do not have to be present in order to test their child’s DNA and neither do both have to be tested in order for it to be conducted, but testing both parents does paint the best picture in terms of DNA testing a child.
 Furthermore, a child receives half their genetic code from one parent and half from the other.
 That means that while the chances are high when only one parent commits to a DNA test with their child, it is possible for the test to not be capable of showing a conclusive result for a direct paternal or maternal link.

-Siblings on the other hand also share fifty percent of their genetic code.
-Even for fraternal twins, there is fifty percent in relating characteristics, but as mentioned before no two people have one hundred percent the same DNA.
-While it may seem like that makes the results inconclusive, it still has above a ninety percent accurate result and often helps families in a multitude of successful cases.
+Siblings on the other hand also share 50% of their genetic code.
+Even for fraternal twins, there is 50% in relating characteristics, but as mentioned before no two people have 100% the same DNA.
+While it may seem like that makes the results inconclusive, it still has above a 90% accurate result and often helps families in a multitude of successful cases.

-When it comes to family or loved ones however, Choice DNA Testing has Project Reconnect to help with connecting to family members that are veterans or are caught up in natural disasters.
+When it comes to family or loved ones however, [nw_data field=company] has Project Reconnect to help with connecting to family members that are veterans or are caught up in natural disasters.
 We understand the interest in finding those that were lost or may need help, that is why we have set up our DNA testing system especially for those in need.